bettergovph/govchain/GETTING_STARTED.md

 Wait for: `Next.js ready on http://localhost:3000`

-### Step 6: Access GovChain
+### Step 6: Access OpenGovChain

 Open your browser and visit:

 🌐 **http://localhost:3000**

-You should see the GovChain web interface with:
+You should see the OpenGovChain web interface with:
 - Dataset search functionality
 - Upload form for new datasets
 - Browse datasets by agency and category